rafbcampos/naive_functional_programming/README.md

 > Wait a minute.
 You said five methods, but there are only four here!

-Yeap, the `either` call has the same effect of the `of` method, that is the way to insert the value inside our functor.
+Yeap, the `identity` call has the same effect of the `of` method, that is the way to insert the value inside our functor.

 **Work in progress...**